sdl-context/integration/cwd_integration_dotnet/readme.md

 become `http/www.mysite.com`.

 *   The content of the `data-cid-rule` attribute will be prepended to the beginning of the src URL.
-For example a `data-cid-rule` of `/scale/100x200` and a src URL of `http/www.mysite.com/my/image.jpg` will become `/scale/100x200/http/www.mysite.com/my/image.jpg`.
+For example a `data-cid-rule` of `/scale/100x200` and a src URL of `http://www.mysite.com/my/image.jpg` will become `/scale/100x200/http/www.mysite.com/my/image.jpg`.

 *   The root location will be prepended to the beginning of the src URL.
 For example, the previous example will become `/t/scale/100x200/http/www.mysite.com/my/image.jpg`.
-This location can be customised by modifying Image Optimizer Root Location parameter - this includes passing in a remote server address.
+This location can be customised by modifying the Image Optimizer Root Location parameter - this includes passing in a remote server address.
 For example, if the location is set to `http://my.transform.server/transform` then the example will become `http://my.transform.server/transform/scale/100x200/http/www.mysite.com/my/image.jpg`.

 *   The content of the `data-cid-to-rule` attribute will be appended to the end of the src URL.
 For example with a `data-cid-to-rule` of `/to/image.gif`, the previous example will become `/t/scale/100x200/http/www.mysite.com/my/image.jpg/to/image.gif`.
-Note that, when used, the data-cid-to-rule must appear after the data-cid-rule attribute.
+Note that, when used, the `data-cid-to-rule` must appear after the `data-cid-rule` attribute.

 If you are using relative URLs for your images, it is necessary to include a Contextual Image Delivery source mapping at the end of your `data-cid-rule`, together with an appropriate configuration within the Contextual Image Delivery